dmbarbour/glas/docs/GlasNamespaces.md

               | df:(Map of Name to Def)             # definitions
               | ln:(Map of Prefix to Prefix)        # link defs
               | mv:(Map of Prefix to Prefix)        # move defs
-              | rm:(Set of Prefix to unit)          # remove defs
+              | rm:(Map of Prefix to unit)          # remove defs
               | tl:(NSOp, Map of Prefix to Prefix)  # translate

         type Name = Symbol                          # assumed prefix unique
-        type Prefix = Symbol                        # empty up to full name type Symbol = Bitstring                     # byte aligned, no NULL type Map = Dictionary                       # trie; NULL separators
+        type Prefix = Symbol                        # empty up to full name type Symbol = Bitstring                     # byte aligned, no NULL type Map = Dictionary                       # trie; NULL separators type Def = abstract assembly

 * mixin (mx) - apply a sequence of operations to the tacit namespace
 * namespace (ns) - evaluate NSOp (usually mx) in context of empty namespace, evaluating to definitions (df).
 This could be evaluated eagerly at AST construction time, so this operation is mostly about deferring costs and lazy evaluation.
 * definitions (df) - add definitions to tacit namespace.
 It's an error if a name has two different definitions, but it's okay to assign the same definition many times.
 * link (ln) - modify names within definitions in tacit namespace, based on longest matching prefix
 * move (mv) - move definitions in tacit namespace, based on longest matching prefix
-* remove (rm) - remove definitions in tacit namespace, essentially a move to `/dev/null`.
+* remove (rm) - remove or delete definitions from the tacit namespace.
 * translate (tl) - rewrite names in an operation before it is applied; useful for abstracting mixins.

 ## Prefix Unique Names

-If we define both 'food' and 'foodie', the current NSOp type would make it relatively difficult to rename or delete 'food' without also renaming or deleting 'foodie'.
+The current NSOp type makes it difficult to rename or delete 'food' without also renaming or deleting 'foodie'.
+To prevent this problem, we'll assume 'prefix unique' names: no full name is a prefix of another name.
+An evaluator of NSOp might issue a warning when it detects names are not prefix unique.
+A front-end compiler might reserve '#' then implicitly define 'food#' and 'foodie#' under the hood, ensuring prefix uniqueness by default.

-To solve this, we assume prefix-unique names.
-In practice, this means a compiler will implicitly add a unique suffix to every name.
-The NULL byte is reserved, but the compiler might use 'food#' vs 'foodie#' assuming '#' isn't normally permitted in names (or the compiler escapes it).
-Of course, other control characters are available, but a printable character may prove more convenient for pretty-printing of namespaces.

-In any case, the prefix uniqueness requirement shouldn't affect programmers directly.
+For the remainder of this document, the compiler added suffix is implicit.

 ## Common Usage Patterns